MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/migration-resources.md

 ## Storage template

-A strage account template creates an Azure storage account of type FileStorage.
+A storage account template creates an Azure storage account of type FileStorage.
 The account has premium performance, locally redundant storage (LRS) replication, and 1 terabyte (TB) of storage.
 The predefined template is configured so that a storage account with Azure Files creates file shares.

 An [Azure storage account](/azure/storage/common/storage-account-overview) contains Azure Storage data objects, such as blobs, files, queues, tables, and disks.
 The storage account provides a unique namespace for your Azure Storage data that's accessible from anywhere in the world over HTTP or HTTPS.
 The following types of Azure storage accounts are available: general-purpose v1, general-purpose v2, BlockBlobStorage, FileStorage, and Blob storage.
 The replication type can be geo-redundant or LRS and zone-redundant storage.
 The performance types are standard and premium, and an individual storage account can store up to 500 TB of data, like any other Azure service.